Homemade Deep Fried Oreos with Pancake Mix

 How to make Deep Fried Oreos with pancake mix

-Start with a 5 to 6-quart dutch oven (affiliate link) on the stovetop over medium-low heat.
+Start with a 5 to 6-quart dutch oven on the stovetop over medium-low heat.
 Pour your oil of choice, we recommend peanut oil, into the dutch oven and allow to come up to a temperature of 350F.
-Use an infrared thermometer (affiliate link) to check the oil temperature as it sits.
+Use an infrared thermometer to check the oil temperature as it sits.
 You can also use a candy thermometer attached to the side of the dutch oven.
 Check the temperature before and after each batch of Oreos that are fried.

 Next, add your pancake mix to a large mixing bowl.
 To that add in the milk, egg, and vanilla extract.
-Give a good whisk (affiliate link) to combine ingredients.
+Give a good whisk to combine ingredients.
 Melt your butter in a separate small bowl or cup.
-When the oil is just about to temperature, slowly pour in the butter to the pancake batter and whisk (affiliate link) so as not to clump or cook the egg.
+When the oil is just about to temperature, slowly pour in the butter to the pancake batter and whisk so as not to clump or cook the egg.

 In a separate smaller bowl, sift together the cinnamon and powdered sugar.
 Set that to the side for dusting later.